Screens Not the Sleep Saboteur!

-Matt Walker and his guest Dr. Michael Gradisar discuss how Gradisar's work and that of other sleep researchers has led him and Walker to change their views on blue light from screens interfering with sleep (Episode #70, March 23, 2024)
+Matt Walker and Dr. Michael Gradisar have proactively chosen to tell us they got it wrong - they discuss new evidence, how Gradisar's more recent work and that of other sleep researchers overrides their earlier conclusions that blue light from screens interferes with sleep for most people.
+(Episode #70, March 23, 2024 of the Mat Walker Podcast)

 Key Takeaways: